Sukhoi Su-25: Avionics

 The base model Su-25 incorporates a number of key avionics systems.
-It has no TV guidance but includes a distinctive nose-mounted laser rangefinder, that is thought to provide for laser-based target finding.
+It has no TV guidance but includes a distinctive nose-mounted laser rangefinder that is thought to provide for laser-based target finding.
 A DISS-7 doppler radar is used for navigation; the Su-25 can fly at night, in visual and instrument meteorological conditions.

 The Su-25 often has radios installed for air-to-ground and air-to-air communications, including an SO-69 identification-friend-or-foe (IFF) transponder.
 The aircraft's self-defence suite includes various measures, such as flare and chaff dispensers capable of launching up to 250 flares and dipole chaff.
 Hostile radar uses are guarded against via an SPO-15 radar warning receiver.

 An airtight avionics compartment is behind the cockpit and in front of the forward fuel tank.

 The newer Su-25TM and Su-25SM models have an upgraded avionics and weapons suite, resulting in improved survivability and combat capability.

 Operational history

 Soviet–Afghan War

-The first Soviet Air Forces Su-25 unit was the 80th Assault Aviation Regiment, formed in February 1981 based at Sitalcay air base in the Azerbaijan Soviet Socialist Republic.
+The first Soviet Air Force Su-25 unit was the 80th Assault Aviation Regiment, formed in February 1981 based at Sitalcay air base in the Azerbaijan Soviet Socialist Republic.
 The first eleven aircraft arrived at Sitalchay in May 1981.
 The 200th Independent Assault Aviation Squadron was then formed within the regiment to go to Afghanistan.

 On 19 July 1981, the 200th Independent Attack Squadron was reassigned to Shindand Airbase in western Afghanistan, becoming the first Su-25 unit deployed to that country.
 Its main task was to conduct air strikes against mountain military positions and structures controlled by the Afghan rebels.
 Another Soviet Su-25 unit was the 368th Assault Aviation Regiment, which was formed on 12 July 1984, at Zhovtneve in Ukraine.
 It was soon also moved east to conduct operations over Afghanistan.